 - Eat organically grown foods whenever possible – they contain more nutrients because they are grown in enriched soils without the toxic residues.

-2. The proper building blocks for the cells (lipids):
+2. Consuming the proper building blocks for the cells (healthy lipids):

 - Adding fats to our meals helps the body to feel satiated and allows for the fat soluble vitamins to absorb.

 - It is essential that we are consuming healthy fats in their proper form and using them appropriately.